-The Company prepares its consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") which the Canadian Accounting Standards Board has approved for incorporation into Part I of the Chartered Professional Accountants Canada.
+The Company prepares its consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") which the Canadian Accounting Standards Board has approved for incorporation into Part 1 of the Chartered Professional Accountants of Canada.
 The consolidated financial statements have been prepared under the historical cost method, except for certain financial instruments measured at fair value.
-The Company has consistently applied the accounting policies used in preparation of these consolidated financial statements used by management in the preparation of these consolidated financial statements are presented in note 4.
+The Company has consistently applied the accounting policies used in preparation of these consolidated financial statements throughout all the periods presented.
+Critical accounting estimates and judgments used by management in the preparation of these consolidated financial statements are presented in note 4.